-As noted in the Graduation requirements for the College of Arts and Sciences section of this catalog, the writing requirement is as follows:
+As noted in the College of Arts and Sciences Degree Requirements section of this catalog, the writing requirement is as follows:

-Students are required to complete two Writing courses, either W-Intensive (W-Int) or W-Advanced (W-Adv), by the end of the second year of study if at all possible.
-A third writing course, W-Adv, is strongly recommended.
+Students are required to complete two writing courses, either Writing-Intensive (WINT) or Writing-Advanced (WADV), by the end of the second year of study if at all possible.
+A third writing course, WADV, is strongly recommended.
 These courses must be completed at Oberlin College, with the exception that transfer students may petition to count one transferred course with a comparable focus on writing toward this requirement.
 The petition to request transfer of credit toward the writing requirement can be accessed here.

-Writing-Intensive (W-Int) courses involve explicit instruction in writing, should be limited in size to allow such instruction, and require multiple writing assignments.
-These courses should be designed to help students develop, compose, revise, organize and edit prose appropriate to the discipline or course.
+Courses carrying the Writing-Intensive (WINT) designation involve explicit instruction in writing, are generally limited in size to allow such instruction, and require multiple writing assignments.
+These courses are designed to help students develop, compose, revise, organize, and edit prose appropriate to the discipline or course.

-Writing-Advanced (W-Adv) courses are associated with the major and aim at helping students develop as writers within a discipline, employing the conventions and styles appropriate to that field and demonstrating the depth and engagement with disciplinary issues typical of knowledgeable practitioners.
-Students are encouraged to complete one course designated W-Adv in relation to their major field of study.
+Courses carrying the Writing-Advanced (WADV) designation are associated with the major and aim at helping students develop as writers within a discipline, employing the conventions and styles appropriate to that field and demonstrating the depth and engagement with disciplinary issues and practices typical of knowledgeable practitioners.
+Students are encouraged to complete one course designated WADV in relation to their major field of study.
 In most cases, these courses will be upper-level or capstone courses geared to the major.
 Nonetheless, the department or program administering the major will determine which course(s) should have this designation, and which course(s) with this designation offered by related departments or programs would benefit their majors.

 - WADV courses follow the same criteria as the WINT courses, with particular emphasis on modes of writing and communication appropriate to advanced work in the discipline.